Minimality of the inner automorphism group: Introduction

+Minimality is not preserved under taking closed subgroups while a closed central subgroup of a minimal group is minimal (see, for example, \cite[Proposition 7.2.5]{DPS89}).
+This led to the study of the \emph {$c$-minimal} groups in \cite{XS}.
+Namely, the topological groups having all closed subgroups minimal.
+For more information about minimality we refer the reader to the survey paper \cite{DM14}.

-Recently, Dikranjan, He, Xi, Xiao and the first-named author introduced the following concept which we continue to explore in this paper. \begin{definition}\cite{DHPXX} A minimal group $G$ is $z$-minimal if $G/Z(G)$ is minimal. \end{definition}
+Recently, the authors of \cite{DHPXX} introduced the following concept which we continue to explore in this paper. \begin{definition} A minimal group $G$ is $z$-minimal if $G/Z(G)$ is minimal. \end{definition} Clearly, for every centre-free topological group $G$ we have the topological isomorphism $G\cong G/Z(G).$ So, a centre-free topological group is $z$-minimal if and only if it is minimal.

+The product of finitely many complete minimal groups is minimal (see, for example, \cite[Corollary 7.3]{DPS89}).
+Uspenskij \cite{U} asked whether the class of complete minimal groups is closed to infinite products.
+Answering this question partially, Megrelishvili \cite{MEG95} proved that the product of minimal groups with finite centre is minimal.
+The authors of \cite{DHPXX} extended this result to a family of $z$-minimal groups $\{G_i: i\in I\}$ for which the product $\prod_{i\in I} Z(G_i)$ is minimal.
+In particular, the product of complete $z$-minimal groups is minimal.